victorkardel/vcctm/README.md

 </p>

 <p >
-  📲 Se quiser bater um papo não hesite em me chamar: ⤵️
+  📲 If you want to chat, don't hesitate to call me: ⤵️
 </p>

 <p>